-For various lab activities, you will need to have: construction paper, scissors, glue/tape, pipe cleaners, and markers/crayons/coloring pencils, playdough or modeling clay.
+For various lab activities, you may need construction paper, scissors, glue/tape, pipe cleaners, and markers/crayons/coloring pencils, playdough or modeling clay.
 You may wish to use additional materials.
 Please feel free to be creative and use whatever you have at home.
-I have seen dried macaroni and beans used very effectively!